Getting Paid – Your Music Royalty Guide

 In many cases, of course, the songwriter and performer are one and the same and they would get paid for both royalties collected, but that is not always the case.

-There are also “rumors” of some unscrupulous A&R reps and management “playing” on some recordings of songs so they can get in on the royalties.
-But of course these are just rumors, maybe.
+There are also “rumours” of some unscrupulous A&R reps and management “playing” on some recordings of songs so they can get in on the royalties.
+But of course, these are just rumours, maybe.

 Making Sure you get paid

 Agencies have all the systems in place to authorize music to be played, and then collect payment for that play.
 As a musician, you need to register with the relevant agency to begin to receive those payments for your work.

 Which you register with depends on what you do.
 As a songwriter or composer, then it is essential you register all your music with PRS to obtain the royalty payments you deserve, if you are an artist, you should register with PPL to receive payments when your recordings are played in public.
 If you write and record, then you should register with both PRS and PPL.